RichardCoffee/fluidity-theme/README.md

 #### Taxonomy

-This is used to dynamically add a taxonomy's terms to a menu.
+TCC_NavWalker_Taxonomy is used to dynamically add taxonomy terms to a menu.

 ### Options